Kavanaugh Seems Conflicted On Partisan Gerrymandering At Supreme Court Arguments

 "Isn't proportional representation a judicially manageable standard?"
 Kavanaugh asked of Paul Clement, the prominent conservative attorney defending Republican redistricting in North Carolina.

 "Well, it's — it's — it's a difficult standard," Clement responded.
-"It would require answering some questions about where it's baseline-- what elections do you get the baselines from, but it could be manageable."
+"It would require answering some questions about where its baseline — what elections do you get the baselines from, but it could be manageable."

-Kavanaugh's next question: "why can't the Equal Protection Clause be interpreted to require something resembling proportional representation?"
+Kavanaugh's next question: "Why can't the Equal Protection Clause be interpreted to require something resembling proportional representation?"

-Clement noted that the the framers of the Constitution gave state legislatures the power to draw districts.
+Clement noted that the framers of the Constitution gave state legislatures the power to draw districts.

 Whether Kavanaugh is actually a swing vote is anyone's guess.
 He replaced retired Justice Anthony Kennedy, who truly was a swing vote on the issue of partisan gerrymandering.